magnusohlin/hex-contrast-color/README.md

-# text-contrast-color
+# hex-contrast-color
-Return a contrasting hex text color for a specific hex background color
+Return a contrasting hex color for text (Black or White) for a supplied hex background color